Chasten Buttigieg: Personal life

 Buttigieg came out to his family at 18 and soon moved out, living with friends and in his car before returning home about two months later.
 In 2019, Buttigieg reported he now had a "great relationship" with his parents.
 In 2020, Buttigieg shared in his memoir that he was sexually assaulted by a friend of a friend when he was 18.
 The experience left him feeling ashamed for years.

-Chasten and Pete Buttigieg first met on the dating app Hinge in summer 2015.
+Chasten and Pete Buttigieg first met on the dating app Hinge in the summer of 2015.
 They met in person that August while Chasten was in graduate school.
-They got engaged in December 2017 at O'Hare International Airport and married on June 16, 2018, at the Episcopal Cathedral of St. James in South Bend; the two appeared at the South Bend Gay Pride block party following their nuptials.
+They got engaged in December 2017 at O'Hare International Airport, and married on June 16, 2018, at the Episcopal Cathedral of St. James in South Bend; the two appeared at the South Bend Gay Pride block party following their nuptials.
 On August 17, 2021, Buttigieg announced on his personal Twitter account that he and his husband had become parents.
-On September 4, Pete Buttigieg tweeted a photo of the couple with their newborn adopted twins, a son and a daughter.
+On September 4, Pete Buttigieg tweeted a photo of the couple with their adopted newborn twins, a boy and a girl.

-Buttigieg lives in Traverse City, Michigan, with his husband and their two children, near his parents and other friends and relatives.